Gollobordë

-This region, like neighboring regions, has historically been economically linked to the city of Debar, which was traditionally referred to by inhabitants as simply "the City".
+This region, like neighboring regions, has historically been economically linked to the city of Debar, which was traditionally referred to by inhabitants as simply "the City" or "Shehr".

 History

 Ottoman period

 The Islamization process is held to have occurred in Golloborda relatively late in Ottoman times.

 In 1519, the region was still entirely Christian.
 Some authors have held that the Islamization process in Golloborda to have occurred in the late 18th century, whereas others asserted that the impetus to mass Islamization in the region was the bedel tax, imposed only on Christians because they were not drafted and initiated in the region in the year 1832.
 According to this second theory, this tax was particularly harsh and caused many families to turn to Islam as a means of avoiding it.
 During the same period, a mass emigration process occurred, and many Muslim families settled elsewhere, including in Debar, in Struga's Drimkol region, and in Thessaloniki.
-The families that settled in Debar became Albanized, but retain memory of their origins which are denoted by their last names, including Klenja, Trebishta, Ostreni, Torbaçi, Serpetova, and others.
+The families that settled in Debar are from the surrounding areas and retain their origins which are denoted by their last names, including Klenjë, Trebisht, Ostreni, Torbaç, and others.

 Early 20th century

 In 1913, the majority of the region was awarded to Albania while six villages were assigned to the Kingdom of Serbs, Croats and Slovenes.
 However, despite the border that divided the region in pieces, the region remained culturally and economically unified at this time, and Debar served as the unifying point for the entire region.
 There were plenty of migratory movements across the border during this period, and during King Zogu's reign, people on both sides of the Albanian-Yugoslav border running through the region would cross it to cultivate farmland on the other side.
-During this period, the official border changed a number of times—at one point, it ran between Klenja and Steblevo, but now these two towns are both in Albania.
+During this period, the official border changed a number of times—at one point, it ran between Klenja and Stebleva, but now these two towns are both in Albania.